binggroup/WXAnalyseProject/README.md

 # WXAnalyseProject
-This is a project of python to parse WeiXin html
+This is a project   with some data mining  algorithms